o-200/code_generator/README.md

 ## Installation

-Genius API gem is quite simple to use and install.
+Code Generator gem is quite simple to use and install.
 There are two options to install it — for those who is going to contribute into the project and for those who is going to embed gem to theirs project.
 See below for each step.

 ### Build from source